jsoltren/Iosevka/README.md

 Coders’ typeface, built from code.

+This is José Soltren's fork, built to closely mimic the classic [X Windows "Fixed" font](http://www.cl.cam.ac.uk/~mgk25/ucs-fonts.html).
+On my system, 11-point "light" comes closest to Fixed 5x7.
+I've tweaked the width and changed some characters to get things to (mostly) line up.

+To build José's version, simply run:

+$ ./build.sh

+, and find output in ./dist/iosevka-jose/ttf/.

+Please read on for the original README from upstream.

 ![](https://raw.githubusercontent.com/be5invis/Iosevka/master/images/preview-all.png)

 Chinese and Japanese users → [Inziu Iosevka for Chinese and Japanese.](http://be5invis.github.io/Iosevka/inziu.html) (A **hinted** Composite with M+ and Source Han Sans.)